The Perfect Solution For Cold Brew Coffee on the Go

 There are five parts to the Primula Travel Bottle Cold Brew Coffee Maker.

-- The bottom lid to the glass carafe holds the coffee filter in place.
+5. The bottom lid of the glass carafe holds the coffee filter in place.

 #1 Grind Coffee

-Add enough medium ground coffee to fill the filter 3/4 of the way full.
-We are using a medium drip grind here as we are using less coffee per ounce of water and we aren’t making a concentrate.
+Add enough medium-ground coffee to fill the filter 3/4 of the way full.
+We are using a medium drip grind here because we are using less coffee per ounce of water and aren’t making a concentrate.

 #2 Add the Coffee to the Filter and Secure it to the Bottom Lid

 Turn the brewer upside down and open the bottom lid.
 Before placing the filter in the brewer, make sure there are no loose grounds on the rim of the filter.
-You will want to have a tight seal that does not leak.
+You want a tight seal that does not leak.

 Place the coffee filter inside.
 It should look just like the photo below.
 Secure the bottom lid.
 This will lock the filter in place for the next step, which involves flipping the travel bottle and filling it with water.